verrazzano/docs/content/en/docs/security/rbac/rbac.md

 ### Default project role bindings

 Verrazzano creates role bindings for project users at project creation or update.
-The default role bindings are listed below.
+The default role bindings are listed as follows:

 | Role | Default Binding Subject |
 | ---- | ----------------------- |